The 8 Best Charcoal Grills Under $100 to Buy in 2021: Reviews and Guide

 Where do you want to use your grill?

 The type of grill you want can depend a lot on how you want to use it.
 You may want a large, dependable grill for yard parties – in this case, a large cart-style grill should suit you well.
 Or perhaps you want a smaller grill you can pack away into your garage or a tabletop grill you can take tailgating or camping.
+Check out the best smoker grill combos for some added cooking versatility.

 We’ve included a range of different size grills in our reviews below, collecting the best grills under $100 for a range of different use cases.